StartBootstrap/startbootstrap-scrolling-nav/Report.md

 For this reason, when releasing data on the Web it is of crucial importance to ensure that the risk of a privacy violation is as low as possible unless there was some other reason why privacy was not a priority (for example, there may be a public interest in the publication of some personal information, such as the identities of suspected criminals) (Analytical Report 3: Open Data and Privacy) https://www.europeandataportal.eu/sites/default/files/open_data_and_privacy_v1_final_clean.pdf.

-Hence, the dataset published by I.Stat poses a potential risk of privacy violation and a possible solution could be not publishing the data at all, specifically data presents too small values and as a result, bears risks of being identified.
+Hence, it is necessary to distinguish between open data and public data which bears risks for personally identifiable information to be disclosed while achieving a particular policy.
+The dataset published by I.Stat presents a risk of privacy violation.
+Consequently, a possible solution could be not publishing the data that presents too small values and as a result, bears risks of being identified.
+If the data is to be published, there are two paramount aspects to consider.
+Firstly, evaluate the final goal and do not produce open data that could result in privacy violation.
+Secondly, include the impact assessement to analyze the likelihood of privacy violations.

 ### Data Normalization